Archive product

 Description

-Thanks to his profound expertise in design, especially of nudes, and his grace in invention and composition, [Luca Signorelli] paved the way for artistic excellence. ”These words, written by Giorgio Vasari in his famous *Lives of the Most Excellent Painters, Sculptors, and Architects*, express the great admiration with which Signorelli was regarded by his contemporaries.
+Thanks to his profound expertise in design, especially of nudes, and his grace in invention and composition, [Luca Signorelli] paved the way to artistic excellence. ”These words, written by Giorgio Vasari in his famous *Lives of the Most Excellent Painters, Sculptors, and Architects*, express the great admiration with which Signorelli was regarded by his contemporaries.
 Born in Cortona around 1450, Signorelli began his training under Piero della Francesca, then studied with Florentine masters Andrea del Verrocchio, in whose workshops Leonardo da Vinci, Sandro Botticelli, Domenico Ghirlandaio, Lorenzo di Credi, and Pietro Perugino also learned their craft.
 It was only as Perugino’s assistant that Signorelli completed his first known work, the Testament and Death of Moses in the Sistine Chapel in Rome, in 1482.

 The Thames & Hudson brand was founded in 1949 by Walter and Eva Neurath.
 Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as the work of leading scholars, accessible to a broad audience.
 To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.